-Owning a pet is a privilege that has both many benefits and responsibilities.
-Responsibilities include those that are physical, emotional, and financial, such as feeding, exercising, grooming, and vet care.
-People commonly own dogs, cats, birds, fish, horses, reptiles, rabbits, and a variety of other specialty and exotic animals.
-Every type of pet has specific needs and, oftentimes, there is the type of person who best loves that type of pet.
+Owning a pet is a privilege that has many benefits and responsibilities.
+Responsibilities include physical, emotional, and financial, such as feeding, exercising, grooming, and vet care.
+People commonly own dogs, cats, birds, fish, horses, reptiles, rabbits, and various other specialty and exotic animals.
+Every type of pet has specific needs, and often, there is the type of person who best loves that type of pet.
 For example, a “dog person” and a “cat person.”

 AMVA Pet Ownership and Demographics

 The American Veterinary Medical Association (AMVA) regularly conducts surveys of pet-owning households in the United States and reports their findings in their AMVA Pet Ownership and Demographics Sourcebook.

 According to the AMVA, almost 57% of American households had pets at the end of 2016.
 Dogs have continuously been the dominant pet in terms of popularity among American households.
 At the end of 2016, about 38% of households nationwide owned a dog.